iterative/dvc.org/static/docs/use-cases/data-registry.md

 same file; Instead of
-[adding it](/doc/command-reference/add#example-single-file) it to both projects, B can simply import it from A. Furthermore, the version of the data file imported to B can be an older iteration than what's currently used in A.
+[adding it](/doc/command-reference/add#example-single-file) it to both projects, B can simply import it from A. Furthermore, the version of the data file imported to B can be different than what's currently used in A.

 Keeping this in mind, we could build a <abbr>DVC project</abbr> dedicated to tracking and versioning datasets (or any kind of large files).
-This way we would have a repository that has all the metadata and change history for the project's data.
-We can see who updated what, and when; use pull requests to update data the same way you do with code; and we don't need ad-hoc conventions to store different data versions.
+This way we would have a repository with all the metadata and history of changes in the project's data.
+We can see who updated what, and when, use pull requests to update data the same way you do with code, and we don't need ad-hoc conventions to store different data versions.
 Other projects can share the data in the registry by downloading (`dvc get`) or importing (`dvc import`) them for use in different data processes.